LockheedMartin-lab/LockheedMartin-lab/README.md

 </h2>

 <!--
-I love learning and trying out new things (like this :P ) so if you go into my repositories and some codes don't look like they usually do, don't be surprised (they'll still work though).
+I love learning and trying out new things (like this :P ) so if you go into my repositories and some codes don't look like they usually do, don't be surprised (they'll still work though, if they don't lmk xD ).
 -->
 ### 🤝 Connect with me: